 Now Alvarez (52-1-2, 35 KOs) and Kovalev (34-2-1, 29 KOs) retreat to their training camps in Southern California to get ready over a quick five weeks leading to the bout, which takes place at the MGM Grand Garden Arena in Las Vegas.

 Several hundred fans were on hand along with a significant number of boxing media to watch an oddly low-key presentation, cool by boxing standards or by anyone’s standards.
 Alvarez and Kovalev’s interaction was remarkably relaxed and low-key.
-No show of menace, no Tyson Fury style braggadocio, and even the teams and fans kept their powder dry.
+No show of menace, no Tyson Fury style braggadocio.
+Even the teams and fans kept their powder dry.

 Canelo and Kovalev: Respect box

-When informed of Kovalev’s comments, Canelo responded in kind.
+When informed of Kovalev’s comments, Alvarez responded in kind.
 “Yes, of course.
 I’m very glad how he grew.
 We met in 2012.
-He was a four, six round fighter, and he became the best fighter pound for pound.
+He was a four, six-round fighter, and he became the best fighter pound for pound.
 So I’m very happy to see this.
-But now It’s our turn to fight, I never mentioned we were going to fight (in 2012), but we are ready for this great challenge and this great fight.
+But now it’s our turn to fight.
+I never mentioned we were going to fight (in 2012), but we are ready for this great challenge and this great fight.

 “You need to run risks in order to create history.
 It’s going to be a difficult fight for me, the most difficult of my profession.
 But to make history this is what you must do.”